 Getting to Ljubljana

 Do you have any question?
 Feel free to ask.
 Have you also been to Ljubljana and you have some more travel tips to share?
-I look forward to hear your opinion.
+I’m looking forward to hear your opinion.